antronerds/r2-tutorials/docs/Integrative_analysis_WGS_data.md

 Scope
 -----
-- In this part R2 is used to provide information about how Whole Genome Sequencing (WGS) data can be viewed, shared and analyzed.
+- In this part R2 is used to provide information about how Whole Genome Sequencing (WGS) data can be viewed, shared and analysed.
   This is a specialized topic for with most likely close collaboration is needed to tailor your own data to your needs.
 - ...